The World Premiere of

 Directed by three-time Tony Award winner Jack O'Brien (Hairspray, The Coast of Utopia, All My Sons)

-SAFE SPACE is set at an elite university and explores political correctness and the reaction to triggers on campus in America today.
+Passion and politics collide in this searing new drama.
+Safe Space is set at an elite university and explores political correctness and the reaction to triggers on campus in America today.
 When a star African-American professor faces accusations of racism from a student, the head of the college must intervene, setting off an explosive chain of events where each of them must navigate an ever-changing minefield of identity politics, ethics, and core beliefs.

 Playwright Alan Fox burst onto the scene with his play SAFE SPACE, which is set to premiere this summer at Bay Street Theater.
 SAFE SPACE caught the attention of Amy Pascal, who is now producing Alan’s feature adaptation of the play, as well as his untitled movie about Charlie Chaplin.
 On the TV side, Alan is adapting his novel A Mannequin Life as a TV series with ABC Signature and Kerry Washington’s Simpson Street producing.